russellmcdonell/pySFeel/README.md

 # pySFeel
-An implementation S-FEEL (Simple Expression Language), from DMN (Decision Model Notaion). pySFeel is implemented in Python, using the sly module and has many FEEL features.
+An implementation S-FEEL (Simple Expression Language) as specified in the DMN (Decision Model Notation) standard. pySFeel is implemented in Python, using the [SLY](https://pypi.org/project/pyDMNrules/) module and has many FEEL features.
 * **not**, **and** and **or** in logical expressions which can be enclosed in round brackets (())
 * in() function, e.g. 5 in(<6)
 * Lists and filters